Hugo Ganz

-Dr. Hugo Markus Ganz (24 April 1862 – 2 January 1922) was a German-Jewish political and literary writer and journalist for the German newspaper Frankfurter Zeitung and Swiss newspaper Neue Zürcher Zeitung.
+Dr Hugo Markus Ganz (24 April 1862 – 2 January 1922) was a German-Jewish political and literary writer and journalist for the German newspaper ' and Swiss newspaper '.

 Ganz was raised in Mainz in the Grand Duchy of Hesse and worked as a political and literary writer and journalist for the Frankfurter Zeitung.
 This German newspaper had stationed him in Budapest in the Austro Hungarian Empire in the 1890s for which he had taken on the Austro Hungarian nationality.
 In Budapest, Hugo Ganz met his wife Maria Török (1872–1926) with whom he had two children: Margarete Ganz (1893–1975) and Josef Ganz (1898–1967).